shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/asyncio-eventloop.rst

 .. function:: get_event_loop()

    Get the current event loop.

-If there is no current event loop set in the current OS thread and :func:`set_event_loop` has not yet been called, asyncio will create a new event loop and set it as the current one.
+   If there is no current event loop set in the current OS thread, the OS thread is main, and :func:`set_event_loop` has not yet been called, asyncio will create a new event loop and set it as the current one.